Skip to main content

 The concept is straightforward and ambitious.
 Retinol stimulates cell turnover in the deeper layers of the epidermis, pushing new cells to the surface.
 Polyhydroxy acids dissolve the bond between dead cells on the surface, clearing the way for those new cells to emerge.
 Two directions.
 One overnight session.

 PHAs are the gentler cousin of glycolic acid (an AHA).
 Their larger molecular size means they sit on the surface rather than penetrating deeply.
 This makes them surprisingly compatible with retinol — they clear the road without digging into already-sensitized skin.
 Obagi's formulation team clearly understood that combining retinol with glycolic acid would be too aggressive for most users.
 PHAs thread the needle.
+We recommend starting here.

 The Night Cream Format